 Competition for water was quantified for each tree using Hegyi competition indices.
 A low Hegyi score indicates that the focal tree is subject to less intense competition from its counterpart whereas a higher Hegyi index indicates a stronger competitive environment.
 In this experiment, Hegyi indices were well-partitioned between interspecific and intraspecific planting groups because the water birch competitors grew quickly and were quite large compared to the cottonwoods.
 However, there was substantial overlap between C-C and C-X-C indices, with the C-C group spanning over twice the range of the C-X-C range.
 The Hegyi indices for these intraspecific groups were not statistically different (p=0.068).
 The indices for each group were ranked as follows from least competition to most competition: C (solo trees; no competition) < C-X-C (0.023) < C-C (0.037) < C-B (0.107) (Fig. S2).

-These planting groups of differing competition strengths differed in their nighttime stomatal conductance rates in well-watered conditions (p= 0.003; Fig. 1).
-During the first 35 days, solo cottonwoods had an average gsn of 0.079 molH2Om-2s-1, C-C averaged 0.092 molH2Om-2s-1, C-X-C averaged 0.10 molH2Om-2s-1, and C-B averaged 0.055 molH2Om-2s-1.
+These planting groups of differing competition strengths differed in their nighttime stomatal conductance rates in well-watered conditions (p= 0.012; Fig. 1).
 Cottonwoods paired with water birch competitors had substantially lower average gsn values than the other competitive planting groups (C-B:C-C p=0.034; C-B:C-X-C p=0.009; C-B:C p= 0.366).

 Does decreased water supply influence stomatal behavior at night?

-Over time, decreases in watering frequency were reflected in significant decreases in nighttime and daytime soil moisture (p <2 e-16; Fig. S3).
-As midday soil moisture decreased, gsn increased for all planting groups (p=0.05; Fig. S4).
+Over time, decreases in watering frequency were reflected in significant decreases in nighttime and daytime soil moisture (day and night p <2 e-16; Fig. S3).
+As midday soil moisture decreased, gsn increased across planting groups (p=0.05; Fig. S4).
 Over the course of the graduated drought treatment, gsn increased significantly across planting groups as watering frequency decreased (p= 0.001; Fig. 2a).
 However, planting groups differed in their rates of gsn increase.
 Increases in gsn over time ranked as follows from least increase to greatest: C < C-B < C-C < C-X-C (Fig. 2a).
-During the well-watered period, Hegyi indices of competitive trees (p=0.001), planting group (p= 0.037), and competition type (interspecific, intraspecific, or no competition; p=0.008), were significant explanatory predictors of gsn for the competitive groups.
+During the well-watered period, Hegyi indices of competitive trees (p=0.001), planting group (p= 0.037), and competition type (interspecific, intraspecific, or no competition; p=0.008), were significant explanatory predictors of gsn.
 These patterns were maintained through the course of the drought treatment (p=0.01; p=0.007; p=0.004).

 To investigate how gsn changed in competitive groups over time compared to the noncompetitive trees, we used the solo trees as a replicate-specific control reference for the gsn increase in competitive trees.
-When compared to the noncompetitive trees of their replicate, trees of competitive planting groups increased gsn over time at greater rates (p=0.035; Fig. 2b).
-From smallest to greatest increase, C-X-C increased gsn 4.3 e-4 mol m⁻² s⁻¹ over their noncompetitive counterparts each day.
-C-WB cottonwoods increased 4.9 e-4 mol m⁻² s⁻¹ over solo C, and C-C trees increased 5.1 e-4 mol m⁻² s⁻¹ over solo C each day.
+When compared to the noncompetitive trees of their replicate, trees of competitive planting groups increased gsn over time at greater rates (p=0.035; Fig. 2b)..
 The amount in gsn difference from solo cottonwoods differed by planting group (p=0.001).

 Does nighttime stomatal conductance confer a competitive advantage in black cottonwoods?